-FITP XXVII will be held on April 1, 2017
+FITP XXVIII will be held on Maybe March 24, 2018

 Forward Into The Past is a one-day symposium that arranges speakers on a broad range of historical topics including the arts and crafts practiced by various cultures, history of particular regions, cultures, or times, and where feasible allows this learning to be conducted in a hands-on environment.
 An open-format day Forward Into The Past is designed to allow academics, experimental archaeologists, members of the public, and members of various historical re-enactment and recreation groups to gather and explore history.

 Wilfrid Laurier University